Approach

 Photos of Mom’s persimmon tree in 1990 and the tree now with Tofu

-1:1 sessions include mental health counseling, emotional support, and healing companioning through a relational, strength-based, and trauma-focused approach.
+One-on-one sessions include mental health counseling, emotional support, and healing companioning through a relational, strength-based, and trauma-focused approach.
 My work is grounded in compassion and guided by culturally sensitive, mindfulness-based practices.
 I draw from decolonial and feminist frameworks, deeply shaped by my lived experience as a Vietnamese-American queer femme.

 My practice integrates a range of therapeutic modalities, including Gestalt, existential, humanistic, narrative, psychodynamic, EMDR, and somatic approaches.
 I also weave sound healing, breathwork, and movement meditation to support holistic transformation and embodied care.